Mirtia/CHN-Server/README.md

 ## TODO

-- [ ] Add replicas support (good for automation) `or` generate multiple compose files: cowrie-1, cowrie-2 with increasing assigned range
+- [ ] Add replicas support (good for automation) `or` generate multiple compose files: *cowrie-1*, *cowrie-2* with increasing assigned range.
+I already have some silly scripts that I can improve.
-- [ ] See issue with deploy-key `or` maybe remove the deploy-key entirely, see how you can integrate the script
+- [ ] See issue with deploy-key `or` maybe remove the deploy-key entirely, see how you can integrate the script Danae made.
+- [ ] [Known hosts for the containers](https://www.linkedin.com/pulse/learn-how-access-docker-container-its-name-from-host-renato-rodrigues/) May be useful when trying out the botnet.